1MindLabs/crypta-backend/README.md

   <img src="assets/logo-transparent.png" alt="Project Logo">
 </p>

-## Project Archived

-This repository has been archived and is no longer actively maintained here.
-The project has been split and is now maintained under the [1Mind Labs](https://github.com/1MindLabs) organization.

-For the latest updates and continued development, please visit the respective repositories within the 1Mind Labs organization.

 ## Project Description

 An automated digital forensics and incident response system designed for anomaly detection and pattern recognition across system data and network activity.
 The tool integrates AI/ML models to classify system risk levels, identify indicators of compromise (IoCs), and generate actionable insights from forensic disk images, memory dumps, and network traffic.